vaishnavinandi26/NutriSense-Nutrition-Recommendation-System-/README.md

-# Wellness-Oriented-Nutrition-Assistant-Data-Science-Project
+# NutriSense – Nutrition Recommendation System
-# Wellness-Oriented Nutrition Assistant 🍎💪
+# NutriSense – Nutrition Recommendation System  🍎💪

 A smart and personalized nutrition assistant designed to help users achieve their health and wellness goals by providing tailored diet recommendations and supporting weight management.